Find Grad Schools

 191 Yearly Graduations

 University of San Diego is the 9th most popular school in the nation for students seeking a master's degree in homeland security, law enforcement & firefighting.
 Each year, around 8,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $55,690 per year, while in-state graduate students, on average, pay $28,854 per year.
+The average in-state tuition for full-time undergraduates is $53,810 per year, while in-state graduate students, on average, pay $28,404 per year.
 During the most recent year for which we have data, 191 people received their master's degree in homeland security, law enforcement & firefighting from USD.
-Around 39% of these students were from an underrepresented racial-ethnic group, and 24% were women.
-Those who complete their master's degree in homeland security, law enforcement & firefighting at University of San Diego make a median salary of 55,010.
+About 25% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #10